OpenMined/PySyft/.github/ISSUE_TEMPLATE.md

 * OpenMined Unity App Version:

-## Expected Behavior
+## Description

-Please describe the behavior you are expecting
+Please describe the behavior you are expecting and the current behavior?

-## Current Behavior

-What is the current behavior?

 ## Failure Information (for bugs)